|Course Length:||1 Year Part-Time|

 31st January 2020 - Change to Fee Structure

 While the overall cost of studying this programme has not changed, tuition fees will now be charged on a full programme basis (i.e. £2,040) rather than on a per credit basis (£34 per credit for 60 credits).

 Covid-19 - Education (Dyscalculia) Essential Information

-Education (Dyscalculia) Course StatementThe face-to-face sessions that would usually take place at venues in central locations such as Edge Hill University, London and Solihull will be delivered online for the Autumn term.
-This will be reviewed in December 2020.
+Education (Dyscalculia) Course StatementThe face-to-face sessions that would usually take place at venues in central locations such as Edge Hill University, London and Solihull will be delivered online for the duration of courses commencing in Spring 2021.

 Teaching and Learning at Edge Hill University in 2020

 In this video Pro Vice-Chancellor, Lynda Brady, answers your questions and explains how teaching will work when you join us at Edge Hill University in September.